 - Here, Rent should not appear on a balance sheet.
 Basically, Rent is a term for the Income/Expense statement.
 On the other hand, sometimes you may keep the given rent on your assets.
 Or you may keep the payable rent in the liabilities section of a balance sheet.

 - In addition, you can add more terms in the asset or liabilities section according to your company.

 I hope you found this article helpful.
 Here, I have explained 2 suitable ways to create a Rental Property Balance Sheet in Excel.
-You can visit our website Exceldemy to learn more Excel-related content.
 Please, drop comments, suggestions, or queries if you have any in the comment section below.